GameBoiss/ask-me/README.md

 To get started with this project, you will need to follow these simple steps:

 1. Clone or fork the repository to your local machine.
-2. Go into the 'ASK-ME'.
+2. Go into the 'ask-me'.
 3. Install the required dependencies using the command `npm install`.

 ```bash